The pastor or church staff member or the chairman of a committee or a church officer has overstayed his/her welcome.

 “I’ve come to leave,” Windy was announce as he began work.
 And sure enough, three months or six months later, he would be on his way to another assignment.

-It occurred to me once that we are all interims, all of us serving the Lord’s church in between two people, the one we follow and the one who succeeds us.
+In a very real sense we are all interims, all of us serving the Lord’s church in between two people, the one we follow and the one who succeeds us.
 That being the case–we all being interim, whether pastor or staffer or church officer–here are some guidelines:

 –We should get on with our assignment and not delay too long while getting our feet on the ground.